hunter3789/ensemble-align/README.md

 # ensalign

 Spatial Alignment of Ensemble to Improve Ensemble Consensus Precipitation
-- Devised by Dr.Keith Brewster of CAPS/University of Oklahoma
+- Original Author: Dr.Keith Brewster of CAPS/University of Oklahoma
 - Modified by ChangJae, Lee

 ## Demo